okuoku/yuni/doc/PortingNotes.markdown

 * `.sls` extension
 * R6RS style library definition(R6RS-light)

 Obviously, we need some adaptation layer to support various Scheme implementatons.
-This file describes how do Yuni libraries adopts those implementations.
+This file describes how Yuni libraries adopt those implementations.

 See ../HACKING.markdown for generic library usage and standard commandline to develop the library itself.